-15. Following the intervention of the Luxembourg supervisory authority, the controller has demonstrated: - That the detail page of the complainant's book [BOOK] and the information on his biography were removed.
-For clarification, the request of removal of the product detail page of the book made by the complainant is not a request for erasure under article 17 (1) GDPR since it informs about the general characteristics of the book, in particular, title of the book, image of the book, name of the author, ISBN number, publisher, publishing date and the purchase price.
-This is information released to the public by the complainant and/or his former publisher, [PUBLISHER], for the purpose of commercially trading this book.
+15. Following the intervention of the Luxembourg supervisory authority, the controller confirmed that: - [REDACTED] confirmed that it received the complainant's request for removal of the detail page of the [BOOK] in 2012 due to copyright and trademark violations.
+The detail page of the book on the website [REDACTED] was created in error in May 2018 and was removed upon receipt of this complaint. - [REDACTED] stated that the removal request from the complainant was not a request for erasure under article 17 (1) GDPR because it had not made personal data public in the sense of article 17 (2) GDPR.
+The product detail page of the book informs about the general characteristics of the book, in particular title of the book, image of the book, name of the author, ISBN number, publisher, publishing date and the purchase price.
+This is not personal data of the complainant, but information released to the public by the complainant and/or the [EDITOR] for the purpose of commercially trading this book.
 The information is currently available in library catalogues and ISBN databases.

-Deliberation No 51_RECL42_2025 of 23 April 2025 of the National Data Protection Commission, in a plenary session, on complaint file No 4.187 lodged against the company [REDACTED] [REDACTED] via IMI Article 61 procedure 62996
+Deliberation No 49\RECL40\2025 of 23 April 2025 of the National Data Protection Commission, in a plenary session, on complaint file No 1.864 lodged against the company [REDACTED] [REDACTED] via IMI Article 56 procedure 48688